 Data for Employee Commute in ClearPath are entered as gasoline or diesel.
 Annual vehicle miles traveled is entered as is the percent of miles traveled by passenger cars, light trucks, and heavy trucks.
-City staff completed ridership surveys in 2014 through SurveyMonkey.com.
-The City had 117 responses to the survey, representing over 30% of employees.
-The results were used with the total number of City employees in 2010 and 2012 to estimate employee commutes in 2010 and 2012.
+The City conducted a ridership survey in 2014 and 19 employees completed the survey.
+The results were summarized and extrapolated to the total number of City employees in 2010 and 2012.
 Employee commute vehicle miles traveled by fuel type for 2005 and 2007 were taken from the City's previous GHG inventories.
+The number of employees for 2010 was 31 full-time equivalents (FTE) and 23 FTE in 2012.
+All employees drive gasoline-fueled vehicles.